Jeffrey "Bo" Jackson – Principal/CEO

 Raymond Rall – Head Teacher/Safety Coordinator/Website

-Mr. Raymond Rall is in his fifth year at PACS.
+Mr. Raymond Rall is in his sixth year at PACS.
 He is the lead teacher and the Director of Safety.
 Mr. Rall has a master's degree in education from the University of Pittsburgh, as well as bachelor's degrees in history and media communication.
 He is in his eighth year of teaching overall and has worked previously at Summit Academy and Clayton Academy.
 Mr. Rall is a dedicated teacher who loves what he does and has a real passion for his students.
 He is certified in social studies, English and communications.
-He teaches American literature, creative writing, journalism, public speaking, and web design.
-In the past, he has also taught U.S. History and Civics at PACS.
+He teaches Modern World History, U.S. History, Psychology and Civics at PACS.
 Mr. Rall also works on the school's website.

 Marla Malcolm – School Nurse